Ismenama5s/haseeb-qureshi.github.io/_pages/about.md

 So that's what I'm about.
 Now you know me.

 Outside of the aforementioned, I can be found reading, writing, meditating, training kickboxing, watching improv comedy, and picking up heavy things and putting them down.
-I still work as a mind coach on the side.
 I eat a paleo diet, which I think is mostly arbitrary, but I follow it anyway.
 I plan to become a vegetarian someday, but I don't have the moral fortitude yet.
 I try to fast one full day a week.
 You can [contact me here](https:/haseebq.com/connect/) if you're into that sort of thing.